mrakgr/The-Spiral-Language/readme.md

 #### Modules

-Owing to Spiral's relatively dynamic nature, modules work much like records do in F# albeit with greatly expanded functionality.
-This section will cover the gamut of their functionality.
+Owing to Spiral's relatively dynamic nature, modules work much like [records](https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/records) do in F# albeit with greatly expanded functionality.
+Unlike in F#, they do not need to be predefined.

 ```
 inl f m =